vstinner/misc/cpython/pep_static_inline_func.rst

 Abstract
 ========

-Convert macros to static inline funtions and regular functions to:
+Convert macros to static inline funtions or regular functions to:

 * Specify argument types and result type in the C API.
-* Prevent using macro as l-value to prepare making structures opaque.
+* Prevent using macros as l-value to prepare making structures opaque.
-* Give acess to these functions to projects embedding Python but cannot use macros or static inline functions.
+* Give access to regular functions to projects embedding Python but cannot use macros or static inline functions.